AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 ## How

+This part will be divided on two - how to setup Azure part (probably you will need it once for all your rendering project) and Application part (you will use it every rendering project)

+### Azure part

 First of all, you need an Azure subscription.
 You can get free trial with $200 [here](https://azure.microsoft.com/en-us/offers/ms-azr-0044p/).
 In order to rent 3rd party licenses (like Autodesk or Chaos V-Ray), you can use your card, because you cannot pay for it with Microsoft credit.
 And of course you can use your existing Azure subscription, many companies have it already - just ask your IT for it.

-I will explain when and how much you have to pay
+After this part i will explain how much it will cost you

 So, you have a subscription.
 Now you need to login to [Azure portal](https://portal.azure.com).
 Here you can see your home screen or dashboard.
 On the left you can find you favourite service groups (2) and you can customize it with All services (1).